 If a student has passed the NBME CBSE but requires additional time to prepare for USMLE Step 1, the student can defer IMF by either requesting an Approved Absence or be placed in a Temporary Withdrawal prior to the start of IMF.

-If a student does not return to school at the end of the vacation period and had not notified the school to defer IMF, that student will be administratively withdrawn and reported to the National Student Loan Clearinghouse as withdrawn as of the student’s last academically related event, which would typically be the last day of the IMF clerkship.
+If a student does not return to school at the end of the vacation period and had not notified the school to defer IMF, that student will be administratively withdrawn and reported to the National Student Loan Clearinghouse as withdrawn as of the student’s last academically related event, which would typically be the last day of the Foundations of Medicine course.

 Student loan status during any AA after the vacation period will be treated as described above in sections regarding AAs.
 Any student desiring a temporary suspension of student loan payments beyond the vacation period, must contact their loan servicer to seek forbearance.